Read on for a behind the scenes glimpse of a typical Saturday at the shooting school…

 8.00 Staff arrive for a busy Saturday at Lady’s Wood Shooting School.
 We’re expecting lots of customers through our doors today, with families, regulars and a hen party booked in!
 Lady’s Wood is also hosting the BASC Level 1 Deer Stalking Certificate, run by Corinium Rifle Range.
 This is the second day of a four-day course and the course instructors arrive early to prepare our meeting room for participants.

-The hour before customers arrive gives us a chance to get the shooting school ready for the day: lighting the fire, checking emails and, most importantly, putting the coffee on!
+The hour before customers arrive gives us a chance to get the shooting school ready for the day.
+This includes lighting the fire, checking emails and, most importantly, putting the coffee on!
 Our grounds manager Rick sets up the traps and makes sure the shooting grounds are tidy before tuition commences.

 8.30 The DSC Level 1 participants start to arrive, ready for day two of their course.
 Our meeting room is the perfect venue for courses like these, with its screen and projector, large table and toasty fire!